vedernikovphoto/Satellite-Image-Classifier-WebService/README.md

 # Satellite Image Classifier WebService

 This project provides a FastAPI-based web service for planet classification using a pre-trained computer vision model, implemented in PyTorch and exported with TorchScript for efficient inference.
 The solution integrates Docker for containerization, Ansible for deployment automation, and DVC for model versioning.
-The CI/CD pipeline is handled via GitLab, ensuring automated testing, linting, and deployment workflows
+The CI/CD pipeline is handled via GitLab, ensuring automated testing, linting, and deployment workflows.

 ## Installation